TanStack/query/docs/framework/angular/devtools.md

 )
 ```

-The `withDevtools` options are returned from a callback to support reactivity through signals.
+The `withDevtools` options are returned from a callback function to support reactivity through signals.
 In the following example
-a signal is created from a RxJS observable that listens to a keyboard event.
+a signal is created from a RxJS observable that listens for a keyboard shortcut.
 When the event is triggered, the devtools are lazily loaded.
 Using this technique allows you to support on-demand loading of the devtools even in production mode, without including the full tools in the bundled code.

 ```ts